 Anatomy of a Wheat Kernel

 Understanding the anatomy of wheat seeds is key to understanding the different types of flours.
 The three components of the wheat kernel are separated during milling.
 Only the protein-rich endosperm is used to make refined flours.
-Whole wheat flours can also be made when all three parts are kept intact during the milling process.
+Whole wheat flours can also be made when all three parts are kept intact during milling.
+Different types of flour

 While some flours can be used in various recipes, others are best for baking or cooking.
 Learn about the differences in flours, their manufacturing processes, and how they affect food texture to help you choose the right flour for your recipe.

-Bleached flour refers to refined flour with the germ and bran removed.
-It has also been treated with a whitening agent.
-This flour can be artificially aged with a bleaching or maturing agent or both.
+Bleached Flavor Bleached flour refers to a refined flour that has had the germ and bran removed and added a bleaching agent.
+This flour can be artificially aged by either a bleaching or maturing agent.
 The most commonly used bleaching/maturing agents in the U.S. are potassium bromate, benzoyl oxide, ascorbic and chlorine gas.

 This flour is made with potassium bromate, a chemical oxidizer and dough conditioner.
 This can improve the appearance of baked goods by making them rise higher and have a finer crumb.
-It is important to remember that potassium bromate can cause serious side effects if bread made from this flour isn’t baked at the right temperature or long enough.
+It is important to remember that potassium bromate can cause serious side effects if bread made from this flour is not baked at the right temperature or at the right time.

-The enrichment of flour is a process that replenishes essential nutrients like iron, B vitamins, calcium, and other nutrients.
+Flour enrichment is a process that replenishes essential nutrients like iron, B vitamins, calcium, and other nutrients.
 White flours require enrichment to return the flour to its unrefined nutritional state.

 Hard flour (also known as bread flour) has a high level of gluten, making it more difficult to use.
 After baking, products made from hard flour will retain their shape.